 Reform Think Tank new report seeks to influence design of Work and Health programme and recommends heavy (up to 90%) PbR contract (13 July 2016)

 PbR is very effective at “incentivising delivery at scale” in the international development sector.
-So says, the latest blog for the team verifying and evaluating DFID’s Water, Sanitation and Hygiene (WASH).
+So says, the latest blog for the team verifying and evaluating DFID’s Water, Sanitation and Hygiene (WASH) programme.
 (11 July 2016)

 According to Third Sector, Big Society Capital lost £6.8m in 2015, including £3.6m investment losses.
 However, this was expected: “the company will be loss-making while it builds the market and makes early-stage investments.
 In later years, as the portfolio matures, the investments are forecast to make returns to cover the operational and market-championing costs and generate a financial return.”
 (7 July 2016)